callstack/repack/README.md

 [![PRs Welcome][prs-welcome-badge]][prs-welcome]
 [![Code of Conduct][coc-badge]][coc]

-`@callstack/nativepack` is a next generation of [Haul](https://github.com/callstack/haul) — a Webpack-based bundler for React Native applications.
+Re.pack is a next generation of [Haul](https://github.com/callstack/haul) — a Webpack-based bundler for React Native applications.

-`@callstack/nativepack` uses Webpack 5 and React Native CLI's plugin system to allow you to bundle your application using Webpack and allow to easily switch from Metro.
+Re.pack uses Webpack 5 and React Native CLI's plugin system to allow you to bundle your application using Webpack and allow to easily switch from Metro.

 __Check the base [`webpack.config.js`](./templates/webpack.config.js) template, if you're curious how it all looks like.__